Healthy fitness zone mile run

 Understanding the FITNESSGRAM Mile Run Standards

 The FITNESSGRAM mile run test checks how well someone can handle aerobic activity.
 It uses age and gender to see if a student’s heart health is good.
-This helps figure out if they are in the Healthy Fitness Zone2.
+This helps figure out if they are in the Healthy Fitness Zone Mile Run.

 Age-Specific Performance Metrics

 Expected times for the mile run change with age.
 For example, boys aged 10 should run the mile in 11:30 to 9:00 minutes.
-Girls of the same age should aim for 12:30 to 9:30 minutes2.
-As people get older, their times change, showing how their bodies grow and get better at aerobic activities.
+Girls of the same age should aim for 12:30 to 9:30 minutes.
+As people age, their times change, showing how their bodies grow and get better at aerobic activities.

 Gender-Based Testing Requirements

 The FITNESSGRAM mile run test also looks at gender differences.
 This makes sure everyone is judged fairly.
-It helps show how well each person can handle aerobic activities2.
+It helps show how well each person can handle aerobic activities.

 Scoring and Evaluation Methods

-The test scores are divided into three zones: Needs Improvement, Healthy Fitness Zone, and High Fitness Performance Zone3.
+The test scores are divided into three zones: Needs Improvement, Healthy Fitness Zone Mile Run, and High Fitness Performance Zone.
 These zones help people see how fit they are.
 They can then work on getting better and setting fitness goals.

 Knowing the FITNESSGRAM mile run standards helps people understand their heart health.
-They can then work on improving their fitness and aerobic activity levels3.
+They can then work on improving their fitness and aerobic activity levels.

-The Importance of Healthy Fitness Zone Mile Run
+The Importance of a Healthy Fitness Zone Mile Run

 The mile run test is key in the FitnessGram assessment.
-It shows how well your heart and lungs work4.
+It shows how well your heart and lungs work.
 It also checks your endurance.
-The new FitnessGram standards match the Healthy Fitness Zone, showing if you’re fit enough to avoid diseases like heart disease and type 2 diabetes.
+The new FitnessGram standards match the Healthy Fitness Zone Mile Run, showing if you’re fit enough to avoid diseases like heart disease and type 2 diabetes.

-Being fit is linked to feeling good overall4.
+Being fit is linked to feeling good overall.
 Your body’s shape and how well you can exercise affect your health.
-Things like blood pressure and cholesterol levels are important.
-Metabolic syndrome is a big health indicator that helps set these standards.
+Things like blood pressure and cholesterol levels are essential.
+Metabolic syndrome is a significant health indicator that helps set these standards.

 Aerobic fitness assessment

-The mile run test in FitnessGram shows how healthy a student is5.
+The mile run test in FitnessGram shows how a student is in the Healthy Fitness Zone for the Mile Run.
 FitnessGram uses specific standards to give feedback.
 This helps students and parents understand their fitness and health risks.

-The mile run test is vital for checking cardiovascular health, endurance assessment, and aerobic fitness6.
+The mile run test is vital for checking cardiovascular health, endurance assessment, and aerobic fitness.
 FitnessGram helps students know their health, set goals, and make positive changes for life.

 Preparing for Your Mile Run Assessment